changeworld/azure-docs.pl-pl/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Pule zaplecza aplikacji i wewnętrznej bazy danych w usłudze Azure Service wejściu | Dokumentacja firmy Microsoft
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: W tym artykule opisano, jakie pul zaplecza i wewnętrznej bazy danych z przodu są drzwi biblioteki konfiguracją.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u